 It always helps when the meals I can put on the menus are quick (take less than an hour, preferably 30-45 minutes), easy (don’t require advanced knife skills and techniques), and don’t contain a laundry list of ingredients (ideal are recipes with 10 ingredients or less).
 I don’t always succeed at this task, but I make a valiant effort every week – I mean it’s not like I want to spend hours in the kitchen during the week any more than you do!

-This Quick and Easy Creamy Roasted Red Pepper Tomato Pasta is a recipe I have been making since 2011, but with some modifications along the way.
-I actually shared a version of this recipe on the blog back when I first made it (and took some not so great food pics!).
-As I mentioned in that old post, the recipe was inspired and adapted from one of (fellow dietitian) Ellie Krieger’s recipes that I found in her first cookbook, The Food You Crave.
+The recipe was originally inspired and adapted from one of (fellow dietitian) Ellie Krieger’s recipes that I found in her first cookbook, The Food You Crave.
 Over the years the recipe has evolved to what it is today – a combination of roasted red peppers and sun-dried tomatoes, ricotta cheese in place of feta, and the addition of chickpeas for an added protein and fiber boost.

 A few other notes about this recipe to make your life easier.

-- If you are on a gluten-free diet, sub chickpea pasta or any other gluten-free pasta of your choice for the whole wheat pasta.
+- On a gluten-free diet?
+Sub chickpea pasta or any other gluten-free pasta of your choice for the whole wheat pasta.
 I love how this comes out when I have used Banza chickpea pasta in the past.

 - Forgot to pick up ricotta at the store, but have cottage cheese on hand?
 You have the perfect substitute – pureed cottage cheese has the same consistency as ricotta.
 No one will know the difference.